Alexei Venediktov: Political views and activity

 Venediktov described his political views as conservative and himself as a reactionary, with Ronald Reagan and Margaret Thatcher representing his ideals in politics.

 He is a member of the Public Board of the Russian Ministry of Defence and the Civic Chamber of Moscow since 2016.

 Alexei Navalny's Anti-Corruption Foundation accused Venediktov of providing PR support to the mayor of Moscow in return for the money received for publishing an add-on to the Diletant magazine.
 Venediktov said that he had announced the collaboration openly and did not earn anything from the project.

+In 2022, Venediktov was designated a "foreign agent" by the Russian government.
+In April 2026, Russian authorities brought administrative proceedings against him for allegedly participating in the activities of an "undesirable organisation", in connection with the Germany-based Echo project, which had been designated "undesirable" by Russian authorities in 2025.
+In May 2026, a Moscow court fined Venediktov 10,000 rubles over the publication of a video featuring him on the Echo website.